eduxsan/banking-api/README.md

 > It may be at another location if you changed the host & port combination.

 You'll also have access to the according `swagger` JSON file at [http://0.0.0.0:4321/swagger.json](http://0.0.0.0:4321/swagger.json)

+## 6. Have fun 😊

+Do not hesitate to reach me for any question / any issue when setting up the project 😃